TinyPART/TinyPART/index.md

 TinyPART is a German-French research project on cybersecurity jointly sponsored by the [German Ministry of Education and Research](https://www.bmbf.de/bmbf/en) and the [French National Research Agency](https://anr.fr/en/).

 ## News
+- Dec.
+2024: Join our co-organized Dec.
+13th seminar on [New trends & Building Blocks for Security on Far *Far* Edge Devices](https://tinypart.github.io/TinyPART/seminar-nov-2024) in Lille, France.
+- Nov.
+2024: C. Gaber, G. Grimaud and E. Baccelli will present some of the work achieved in TinyPART at the [TalkCyber online seminar Nov.
+29th](https://talk.cybercni.fr/2024/10/28/t40-software-multi-tenancy-on-micro-controllers-enhancing-security-with-tinypart-toolkit-chrystel-gaber-orange-gilles-grimaud-u-lille-emmanuel-baccelli-inria/).
 - June 2024: Our guidelines of the proof development process have been published in ACM Transactions on Software Engineering and Methodology [PDF](https://hal.science/hal-04600011)
 - February 2024: We contributed to the latest version of the SUIT standard specifying metadata for low-power secure software updates (IETF draft work-in-progress [draft-ietf-suit-manifest-25](https://datatracker.ietf.org/doc/html/draft-ietf-suit-manifest-25)).
 - September 2023: TinyPART contributors Gilles Grimaud and Chrystel Gaber will present TinyPART results in RIOT summit.
 Gilles Grimaud will present [RIOT over PIP embedding secure OTA deployment](https://summit.riot-os.org/2023/blog/speakers/gilles-grimaud/) and Chrystel Gaber will present [TinyContainer, an abstraction and resource control layer for containers on RIOT](https://summit.riot-os.org/2023/blog/speakers/chrystel-gaber/).